-About this Guide
+About This Guide

-This guide presents discussion questions and writing activities that align with Common Core State Standards for English Language Arts for grades 9-10.
-Use the materials as part of whole class or small group novel study for rich discussion around the novel's wide range of issues, including class, identity, sexuality, racism, discrimination, friendship, family, and family history.
+This guide presents discussion questions and writing activities that align with Common Core State Standards for English Language Arts for grades 4 and 5.
+Use the materials as part of whole-class or small-group study.
 The book and these materials also offer opportunities for exploration and research as part of a geography or history classroom.